Landry Jones: Postseason

+Coaching career

+Jones joined the Tennessee football coaching staff as an offensive analyst prior to the 2025 season.

 Personal life

 Jones was named after Dallas Cowboys coach Tom Landry.
 Jones is a Christian and was featured in an "I Am Second" video proclaiming his faith in Jesus Christ.

-He married former Oklahoma Sooner women's basketball guard Whitney Hand-Jones on July 6, 2012.
-His wife was drafted by the San Antonio Stars in the 2013 WNBA draft in the third round with the 32nd overall pick.
+He married former Oklahoma Sooner women's basketball guard Whitney Hand-Jones on July 6, 2012 and together they have four children.
+His wife was selected by the San Antonio Stars in the 2013 WNBA draft in the third round with the 32nd overall pick.